 This programme is delivered using blended learning, a flexible way of completing the course that combines online educational materials and opportunities for interaction online with traditional place-based classroom methods.

-The programme is delivered over 42 weeks and will include approximately 12 classroom sessions.
+The programme is delivered over 42 weeks and will include approximately 12 full-day classroom sessions.
 Classroom sessions will be conducted online for the remainder of 2020, moving to face-to-face sessions in January 2021 if government guidelines allow.

 Your team will also be required to attend five video conferencing sessions and access additional learning material online.